andrewmaxwell/junk/react-clone/README.md

-Functional UI Micro Framework - 2018
+Functional UI Micro Framework - 2018 - A micro framework for defining a UI using simple JavaScript objects and mainting state in a state-box.